shkhln/linuxulator-steam-utils/README.md

 All chroots actively reuse Steam Runtime libs, so they all depend on [Steam Linux Runtime 3.0 (sniper)](https://steamdb.info/app/1628350/).
 In addition to that the Proton 8 chroot depends on [Proton 8](https://steamdb.info/app/2348590/).
 Steam doesn't allow us to request those dependencies, so the task of installing them is left to the user.
-Since Steam doesn't actually provide up-to-date Mesa libs, a few Ubuntu packages are ~hastily slapped~ carefully placed on top of the runtime libs, those will be downloaded automatically.
+Since Steam doesn't actually provide up-to-date Mesa libs, a few Ubuntu packages are ~hastily slapped~ carefully placed on top of the runtime libs, they will be downloaded automatically.
 The tmpfs mount holding all these libs is expected to consume around 1.2 GiB of RAM.

 If you need chroot to access directories outside of $HOME (which is aways mounted) use the STEAM_COMPAT_MOUNTS environment variable, set it before starting Steam.